Demolition to make way for the Glendale Galleria in 1974.

 Electric) eventually helped shift the business center of Glendale to

 Brand Boulevard, and also sparked the desired population growth.
 Glendale was officially incorporated in 1906.
+A roster of registered voters in 1896 is an interesting slice of Glendale inhabitants of the early days (click here to view).

 Leslie Coombs Brand Leaves His Mark